 The City of Anniston recently completed its first Assessment of Fair Housing in December 2017.
-This assessment is the successor to the former Analysis of Impediments to Fair Housing Choice which identifies barriers to affordable housing.
+This assessment is the successor to the former Analysis of Impediments to Fair Housing Choice, which identifies barriers to affordable housing.
 The City implemented community strategies to increase opportunity measures in R/ECAPs by allocating CDBG funding for home repair and rehabilitation activities in R/ECAP tracts.
-The City also allocated CDBG and HOME funds for property acquisition and renovation in accordance with West Anniston Master Plan.
-Additionally, the city allocated funding for the demolition of unsafe and/or blighted structures in R/ECAPs.
+The City also allocated CDBG and HOME funds for property acquisition and renovation following West Anniston Master Plan.
+Additionally, the City allocated funding for the demolition of unsafe and blighted structures in R/ECAPs.